of, pertaining to, or characteristic of the science fiction of Jules Verne

 We have here a very notable book.
 It is not a work of science; nor is it a pure romance: it is science romanticized; it is Jules-Vernean.

 The story begins with Vernean attention to equations and explanation.

+The notion of an advancing technology increasing the destructive power of unscrupulousness reappears on a smaller scale in The Floating Island, where the huge artifact breaks up in mid-ocean as a result of rivalry between two financial cliques.
 The book closes with a straightforward Vernean sermon on the dangers of scientific progress considered as an embodiment of human arrogance.

 This is notable only as an example of a ‘Vernean’ scientific romance by a British writer.

 Bill Mullins submitted an 1883 cite for the form "Jules-Vernean" from The Dial.

 Last modified 2021-11-06 14:25:01

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.